testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 5.
 Run the tests frequenly, if possible run continously in the background

-:white_check_mark: **Do:** If permits, let the tests guard. put in watch mode or run every few minutes
+:white_check_mark: **Do:** If permits, let the tests actively guard the coding process. put in watch mode or run every few minutes

 On why a developers should not remember to run tests.
 This bullet will get written in 2 days ⏱